 - Clean the Air Intake Filter:

-Start by removing your unit’s face plate and intake filter.
+Start by removing your unit’s faceplate and intake filter.
 Rinse the filter with clean water and dry it.
-Then, disconnect your hoses, screw on all service caps tightly, open the cold and hot water valves, and restore power to unit.
+Then, disconnect your hoses, screw on all service caps tightly, open the cold and hot water valves and restore power to the unit.
 Check for any leaks that need to be repaired.

 No matter which type of water heater you have in your home, your diligence in maintaining it will make all the difference.
-If you are looking for experts to answer questions, perform an inspection, or handle repairs to your water heater, contact the pros at Bardi Heating & Air today.
+If you are looking for experts to answer questions, perform an inspection, or handle repairs to your water heater, contact the pros at Bardi Heating, Cooling & Plumbing today.